Electronic-Mango/rss-reader-telegram-bot-docker-compose/README.md

 ### MongoDB
 The DB files will be stored in a mounted volume in `./mongo-db/data` subdirectory.
+This means, that DB data is stored on the host, rather than on the container.

 No additional configuration is required.